bartenew/tmp/README.md

 ### Notes
+- The encrypt/decrypt function can be replaced by any other like AES.

-Used `gts` https://github.com/google/gts for project boilerplating
+- Used `gts` https://github.com/google/gts for project boilerplating

 #### Algorithm

+#### Encrypt
  - Encrypt each word in the sentence and put them into a queue
  - Take pairs off the queue, encrypt them and put the resulting singled work at the tail
  - Once only two words left on the queue, join them, encrypt and return the result.